What made you think of Broadsided for this poem?

-Poet Stephen Scott Whitaker: American Sonnets for my Past and Future Assassin by Terrance Hayes, Meg Day’s Last Psalm At Sea Level, Solmaz Sharif’s Look, Beth Bachmann’s Cease, Walter Bargen’s My Other Mother’s Red Mercedes, & Nancy Mitchell’s The Out of Body Shop.
+Poet Stephen Scott Whitaker: American Sonnets for My Past and Future Assassin by Terrance Hayes, Meg Day’s Last Psalm At Sea Level, Solmaz Sharif’s Look, Beth Bachmann’s Cease, Walter Bargen’s My Other Mother’s Red Mercedes, and Nancy Mitchell’s The Out of Body Shop.

-Artist Sara Tabbert: I’m re-reading Richard Ford’s series that starts with The Sportswriter.
+Artist Sara Tabbert: I’m re-reading Richard Ford’s series that start with The Sportswriter.
 I love those novels and read them all every few years.

 Seen any good art lately?